GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 ## Deployment

-In this section we have two subsections that describes a simple deployment and a production like.
-If you want to just check the model result, you should follow to the `Simple deployment` section.
+In this section we have two subsections that describe a simple deployment and a production like.
+If you want to just check the model result, you should follow the `Simple deployment` section.
 If you want to deploy your fine-tuned model using KServe, follow the `KServe deployment` section.

 ### Simple deployment